Cayuga Lake Watershed Management

 - Regular DEC participation in the Tompkins County Water Resources Council (link in the right column) Monitoring Partnership monthly conference calls, providing a point of contact for local access to DEC for Q&A and updates.

 - Occasional public meetings scheduled around key project milestones and used to report to the larger public on progress of the study and TMDL development, as well as other Cayuga Lake Watershed issues and activities.
-The most recent of these public meetings was held on June 12.
-The NYSDEC presentation (pdf, 328 kb) from that meeting is available.
-The next Public Meeting is scheduled for December 3 in Ithaca.
+The most recent of these public meetings was held on December 3, 2013.
+The NYSDEC presentation (PDF, 47 KB) from that meeting is available.
+The next Public Meeting is anticipated to take place in Spring 2014.

 - A Technical Advisory Committee (TAC) to provide independent advice and expertise to NYSDEC on scientific and technical aspects associated with lake water quality issues and the development of the TMDL for phosphorus in Cayuga Lake.
 The focus of the TAC is outlined in the TAC Charter (pdf, 138 kb) which was adopted when the TAC was initially formed.
-The TAC expects to meet approximately quarterly to review progress and identify issues for presentation and discussion at the Monthly calls and/or at the Public Meetings.
-The next TAC meeting is scheduled for January 15 in Ithaca.
+The TAC will meet periodically to review progress and identify issues for presentation and discussion at the Monthly calls and/or at the Public Meetings.
+A January 15 TAC meeting was held in Ithaca to review and discuss the results and initial findings of the monitoring effort.
 To participate in the TAC meetings please contact a TAC member (see TAC Charter) or NYSDEC.

 - Additional stakeholder involvement will also be conducted to coincide with the actual TMDL development process, which will commence when the Cayuga Lake Water Quality Modeling Study is complete in 2016.